Industrial, Manufacturing, and Systems Engineering Industrial Advisory Board (IAB): Overview

 Historically, members' careers span a broad spectrum, with varying levels of involvement surrounding "traditional" Industrial Engineering disciplines.
 The Industrial Advisory Board (IAB) is made up of graduates and friends of the IMSE department here at Texas Tech University.
 IAB members are successful engineers, business people, and entrepreneurs representing a broad range of industries and disciplines.
 In addition, Industrial Engineers with training outside of the Tech curriculum are valued participants.
 Diversity of the board is a necessary component to ensure wide ranging success of Tech students.

 IAB members travel to Texas Tech from across the country to attend semi-annual board meetings.
 We meet on the Friday before the football homecoming game in the fall, and usually in early to mid-April in the spring.

 What We Do:

 The IAB provides a friendly forum and sounding board in support of the IMSE department, its students, faculty and staff.
 Below are some of the activities of the IAB Board:

 The IAB's primary interaction with the IMSE Department takes place during the fall and spring meetings, where the Board meets with students and faculty in both professional and social settings.
 This personal contact is vital to the effectiveness of the IAB as well as the continued growth and development of the students.

 - Participate in Student Recruiting Efforts

-The IAB has been instrumental in recruiting top students into the Texas Tech Department of Industrial Engineering.
+The IAB has been instrumental in recruiting top students into the Texas Tech Department of Industrial, Manufacturing & Systems Engineering.
 The result has been an increase in overall academic performance and prestige for the department and the university.

 - Ensure the Industrial Engineering Student Body Succeeds